Electoral fraud in the United States

 In the United States, electoral fraud, or voter fraud, involves illegal voting in or manipulation of United States elections.
 Types of fraud include voter impersonation or in-person voter fraud, mail-in or absentee ballot fraud, illegal voting by noncitizens, and double voting.
 The United States government defines voter or ballot fraud as one of three broad categories of federal election crimes, the other two being campaign finance crimes and civil rights violations.

-Electoral fraud is extremely rare in the United States.
+Electoral fraud is very rare in the United States.
 Mail-in voter fraud occurs more often than in-person voter fraud.
 In the last half-century, there have been only scattered examples of electoral fraud affecting the outcomes of United States elections, mostly on the local level.
 Electoral fraud was significantly more prevalent in earlier United States history, particularly in the 19th and early 20th centuries, and has long been a significant topic in American politics.
 False accusations of electoral fraud also have a long history, and since the 2016 and 2020 elections have often been associated with Donald Trump and the election denial movement in the United States.

 Frequency

-Voter fraud is extremely rare in the United States.
-(Note: An anomaly Vanishingly rare Exceedingly rare Exceptionally rare Unlikely, bigger concern voter intimidation almost no evidence of systemic fraud, even by mail doesn't exist) Fraud is more likely to occur in and affect the outcome of local elections, where the potential impact of a small number of votes can be greater.
+Research has consistently found that voter fraud in the United States is very rare.
+(Note: Very rare An anomaly Vanishingly rare Exceedingly rare Exceptionally rare Unlikely, bigger concern voter intimidation almost no evidence of systemic fraud, even by mail doesn't exist) Fraud is more likely to occur in and affect the outcome of local elections, where the potential impact of a small number of votes can be greater.
 Some experts have said voter fraud can be difficult to prove or find, depending on the circumstances, although experts generally consider widespread cheating easy to detect.

 The term fraud is often used to describe all illegal voting cases even where there was no intent.
 Cases of illegal voting are often accidental.